njuwjw/SNIFF/README.md

 <img src="README.source/Agent Explore.png" alt="Agent Explore" style="zoom:40%;" />

 In **"Task Explorer"**, as shown in the following picture, scenario tasks for the CPS can be created and organized hierarchically in the Task Tree on the left.
 Each atom task in the tree can be edited visually on the right.
-Specifically, agent instantiations can be edited in the Transition Activation tab, with inactivated global transitions shown in dotted arrows.
+Specifically, agent instantiations can be edited in the Transition Activations tab, with inactivated global transitions shown in dotted arrows.
 Agent communication configurations can be edited in the Communication Configurations tab, with synchronized transitions highlighted in the same color.
 Note that synchronized transitions are automatically activated in this tool for convenience.

 <img src="README.source/Task Explorer.png" alt="Task Explorer" style="zoom:40%;" />